-\Editors' Note: The Fourth Circuit recently held that a third party could challenge the USPTO under the APA for accepting a late renewal payment 10 years after the registration's renewal deadline and remanded the proceeding to the district court.
+Editors' Note: The Fourth Circuit recently held that a third party could challenge the USPTO under the APA for accepting a late renewal payment 10 years after the registration's renewal deadline and remanded the proceeding to the district court.
 See Bacardi & Co. v.
-USPTO, No. 22-1659 (4th Cir.
-June 13, 2024) (holding that the Lanham Act "does not foreclose an APA action for judicial review of the PTO's compliance with statutes and regulations governing trademark registration renewal").
+USPTO, 104 F. 4th 527 (4th Cir.2024) (holding that the Lanham Act "does not foreclose an APA action for judicial review of the PTO's compliance with statutes and regulations governing trademark registration renewal").

 Page 227.
-Add "Madrid Protocol Extensions" after "Priority of ITUs" in Heading B as follows:
+Add "Madrid Protocol Extensions" after "Priority of ITUs" and "Reliance on the Pan American Convention" after "Applications Claiming Paris Convention Priority" in Heading B as follows:

-B. Priority of ITUs, Madrid Protocol Extensions and Applications Claiming Paris Convention Priority
+B. Priority of ITUs, Madrid Protocol Extensions, Applications Claiming Paris Convention Priority and Reliance on the Pan American Convention

 Page 232.
-Replace Questions with the following Questions:
+Replace Problems with the following Problems:

 1. Early Bird Corp. filed an intent-to-use application for EARLY BIRD Brand shampoo in January 2014.
-Early Bird had been testing the product and expected to release it within the next year.
+Early Bird had been testing the product formulation in a laboratory and expected to release it within the next year.
 In May of 2015, the Patent and Trademark Office sent Early Bird a notice of allowance.
 Sparrow Corp. began using the mark EARLY BIRD for shampoo on June 1, 2015.
 On October 15, 2015, Early Bird Corp. began selling large quantities of EARLY BIRD shampoo in interstate commerce and filed a statement of actual use with the PTO.
 What are the respective rights of Early Bird and Sparrow?

 2. Same as above, except that Early Bird did not begin selling large quantities of EARLY BIRD shampoo in interstate commerce until January 2020.
-Beginning in April of 2018, however, having filed for all available extensions, Early Bird test markets the shampoo in interstate commerce and files its statement of use.
+Beginning in April of 2018, however, having filed for all available extensions, Early Bird test markets the shampoo in interstate commerce by selling product in Boston and Philadelphia and files its statement of use.